kamilazdybal/PCAfold/docs/tutorials/demo-sampling.rst

   percentage sampling.
-The only difference is that percentage sampling will maintain the percentage ``perc`` exact within each cluster while this function will typically result in some small variations from ``perc`` in each cluster since it is sampling independently of cluster classifications.
+The only difference is that percentage sampling will maintain the percentage ``perc`` exact within each cluster while this function will typically result in some small variations from ``perc`` in each cluster since it is sampling independently of cluster definitions.

 Select test data with ``test_selection_option=1``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^